gopahlram/pythonBehaveProject/README.md

 ** Behave BDD Automation Framework **

   BDD framework built using Python language with behave to support web application automation on various browsers.

   ** What are all implemented in Framework **

     1. Page Object Design Pattern.
     2. Behave BDD feature and step definition to design scenario.
-    3. Utility functions to handle Driver methods, Fetching test data and handle OS methods.
+    3. Utility functions to handle Driver methods, Fetch test data and handle OS methods.
     4. Allure reports for test execution details.

 **Getting Started: **

     ** Prerequisites **

       Python version > 3

 ** Setup using Pycharm IDE **